BAQIS-Quantum/Qcover/README.md

     optimal_params = res['Optimal parameter value']

     # Compile and send the QAOA circuit to the quafu cloud.
+    # Token parameter should be set according to your own account
     # For more introduction see https://github.com/ScQ-Cloud/pyquafu
     token = "E-SowFQdKJ427YhZDGdxoNmOk2SB02xpgODiz_4WtAS.9dDOwUTNxgjN2EjOiAHelJCLzITM6ICZpJye.9JiN1IzUIJiOicGbhJCLiQ1VKJiOiAXe0Jye"
     cloud_backend = 'ScQ-P20'